Welcome to SMB 2023!

-The 10th biennial workshop on Single Molecule Biophysics (SMB) will run from the evening of Sunday, January 6th - Friday evening, January 11th, 2019 at the Aspen Center for Physics (ACP), building on the successful conferences series started in 2001.
+The 11th biennial workshop on Single Molecule Biophysics (SMB) will start on the evening of Sunday, January 8th and run through Thursday evening, January 12th, 2023 at the Aspen Center for Physics (ACP), building on the successful conferences series started in 2001.
 The meeting highlights recent progress in the field of single molecule biophysics on both its experimental and theoretical frontiers.
 Topics vary somewhat every year.
 Biological systems covered in past meetings have included mechanoenzymes (myosin, kinesin, dynein, etc.), nucleic acid-based enzymes (polymerases, topoisomerases, helicases, etc.), rotary motors (ATP synthases, flagellar motors), nucleic acids (DNA, RNA, ribozymes), and various aspects of molecular physiology (folding/unfolding, binding, signaling, and other biostructural changes).
 Featured experimental techniques have included fluorescence, optical trapping, magnetic tweezers, scanned-probe microscopy, and approaches to super resolution microscopy.
 This conference traditionally admits a mixture of experimentalists and theorists.
 Biologists and physicists with either new-found or longstanding interests in biophysics are encouraged to apply.
 All levels of accomplishment are welcome: the meeting features a lively mix of both students and professors.
 A strictly-for-fun ski race will be held, along with other meeting activities.